-The Wolper Law Firm is currently investigating claims against Steven Crawford, a former Financial Advisor at LPL Financial, now currently with Kestra Financial, in Glen Allen, Virgina.
-Steven Crawford has been in the securities industry since the 1980s and previously worked at Jefferson Pilot Securities
+The Wolper Law Firm, P.A. is currently investigating claims against Steven Crawford, a former Financial Advisor at LPL Financial, now currently with Kestra Financial, in Glen Allen, Virgina.
+Steven Crawford has been in the securities industry since the 1980s and previously worked at Jefferson Pilot Securities.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), in April 2018, a customer filed a complaint against Steven Crawford, alleging: